kryczkal/TalkTales/README.md

 ```
 The script will ask for input sentences, and struggle to find improbable utterances in it, and suggest improvements.
 #### Matlab Folder
-The matlab folder provides simple scripts that were used during the stage of acquiring sound samples in different places.
-In order to analyze human speech in different environments and construct a tool that can diarize human speech,
-we've made a set of different wave plots, spectrograms, mel spectrograms etc. In the early stages of development,
-this served as a reference for our understanding of human speech.
+The "Matlab" folder contains a suite of streamlined scripts designed specifically for the acquisition of sound samples across diverse settings.
+These scripts are integral to our broader project, which aims to analyze human speech in various environments and build a speech diarization tool.
+To this end, we generated a comprehensive range of auditory visualizations, including wave plots, spectrograms, and mel spectrograms.
+During the initial phases of our research and development, these visualizations functioned as foundational references, enhancing our understanding of the acoustics and patterns of human speech.

 ## Roadmap